userver-framework/userver/scripts/docs/en/userver/component-system.md

 inherited from components::LoggableComponentBase.
 @snippet components/component_sample_test.hpp  Sample user component header

-In source file write the implementation of the componenet:
+In source file write the implementation of the component:
 @snippet components/component_sample_test.cpp  Sample user component source Destructor of the component is invoked on service shutdown.
 Components are destroyed in the reverse order of construction.
 In other words